pythonanywhere/help_pages/articles/Conda.md

 **Warning: Although it is possible to use `conda` on PythonAnywhere, it's still an experimental feature.**

+** Conda is only available in the haggis system image and more recent ones **

 # Creating the `.condarc` (optional)